-The population of this study is high school and vocational schoolteachers in the West, North and South suburbs of Bandung.
+This study's population group includes high school and vocational schoolteachers from Bandung's West, North, and South suburbs.
 Because the population is quite large, this study uses the standards required by Hair et al. (2022).
 In accordance with Hair et al. (2022), the recommended minimum sample size is calculated by multiplying the number of questionnaire questions by 5 to 10.
 In this study, the questionnaire consists of 26 questions.
 Hence, the estimated sample size required for this research would be 8 multiplied by 26, resulting in a total of 208 respondents.
-The purposive sampling technique is used to ensure the sample meets the study purpose.
+The purposive sampling strategy is used to assure that the sample meets the requirements for the purpose of the study.
 The criteria used are: (1) teachers who are eligible to participate in this study must work full time, and (2) they have worked as a teacher for at least one year.
 Data collection was carried out for two months and the questionnaire was given online.
 To get access to the teachers, the researcher first coordinated with the school principals to obtain permission.
 For respondents who were willing to participate voluntarily, the researcher provided a small gift as an incentive.

 The variables in this study were assessed using widely recognized and validated measurement tools.
-To measure respondents' perceptions of their principals' servant leadership, this study used instrument developed by Liden et al. (2008).
+To measure respondents' perceptions of their principals' servant leadership, this study used an instrument developed by Liden et al. (2008).
 The instrument consists of 7 questions (e.g., My principals can recognize when I'm down without asking me).
 The employee engagement scale was initially designed by Schaufeli et al. (2006).
 This instrument has been used in much research in different contexts and cultures.
 The short version of the job engagement scale consists of a total of nine items, with three items designed to measure each dimension: vigor, dedication, and absorption.
 It is also a self-report scale.
 One of the questions is: "In my work, I feel full of energy."
 Then, the innovative work innovation is measured by valid instrument developed by De Jong & Den Hartog (2010).
 The instrument consists of 10 questions to measure all aspects of innovative work behavior.
 For example, I provide key solutions to solve problems at work.
 All items of the research measurement were presented with a 5-point Likert scale ranging from 1("Strongly disagree") to 5 ("Strongly agree").

-FINDINGS AND DISCUSSION
+RESULTS AND DISCUSSION